 How It Works

-Buying Through an Agent
+Buying Insurance Through an Agent

 Agents provide recommendations based on your specific needs.
 There are two types of insurance agents who can help you: independent and captive.

-An independent agent researches several insurance carrier rates and present the lowest to you.
+An independent agent researches several insurance carrier rates and presents the lowest to you.
 You can generally trust that this kind of agent, who works as a consultant and not an employee of any particular insurance company, will offer objective information since they aren’t affiliated with any particular carrier.

-Unlike an independent agent, a captive, or exclusive, agent represents one insurance carrier.
+Unlike an independent agent, a captive, or exclusive agent represents one insurance carrier.
 This kind of agent will consider what kind of coverage you need and prepare personalized recommendations for you.

 Pros of Using an Agent